 Consistently, 12.5% of test takers score 162 or above, 12.5% of test takers score 142 or below, and 75.0% of test takers score between 142 and 162.
 The consistency of these percentages is one of the factors that makes the LSAT so valuable to law schools.
 Using your LSAT score and your GPA, you can see which law schools would view you as a competitive candidate by consulting the Boston College Law School Locator >> and the ABA/LSAC Official Guide to U.S. Law Schools >> .

 Do not take the LSAT until you have spent a substantial amount of time preparing for the test.
 Under normal circumstances, you should anticipate taking the LSAT only once.
 However, you can repeat the test, and most law schools will consider your highest score in making admissions decisions.
 You cannot take the LSAT more than three times in a two-year period, and this restriction applies even if you cancel your score.
-While scores for a repeated test often rise slightly, there is a chance that yoru score will the lower.
+While scores for a repeated test often rise slightly, there is a chance that your score will be lower.
 The LSAC will provide law schools with all of your test scores during the five year period prior to the application and even average the scores.
 Effective preparation will help you get the best score you can the first time you take the test.

 Since the LSAT is an aptitude test and does not test a specific body of knowledge, the best preparation is to become familiar with the format of the test, the types of questions that appear on the test, and the timing issues the test presents so that you can maximize the skills you already possess.
 Thus, the core of any test preparation is to take numerous practice tests under simulated test conditions.
 Most editions of the LSAT are disclosed by the LSAC after they are administered, and these disclosed tests are the most reliable source of practice tests.
 These tests are available from the LSAC and are also available in the Pre-Law Library.
 Please note that questions on disclosed editions of the LSAT are not used again.